gitlabhq/gitlabhq/doc/gitlab-geo/README.md

 - GitLab Geo is part of [GitLab Enterprise Edition Premium][ee].
 - Introduced in GitLab Enterprise Edition 8.9.
   We recommend you use it with at least GitLab Enterprise Edition 8.14.
+- You should make sure that all nodes run the same GitLab version.

 GitLab Geo allows you to replicate your GitLab instance to other geographical locations as a read-only fully operational version.